-Graphical Analysis: If there is time, the students can graph the data from their experiments.
+Graphical Analysis: If there is time, the students can graph the warming and cooling curves from their experiments.
 Put Temperature on the Y-axis and Time on the X-axis.
+Both cooling and warming curves could be plotted on the same graph for best comparison.